flashsherlock/fMRIdata/3T/readme.md

 Dump betas from group level mask and individual masks.

 ## group_masks.bash
 Get level masks for main effects of face and odor.
+Get masks for significant clusters using `3dClusterize`.

+## group_masks.bash
+Get masks for significant clusters using `3dClusterize`.

 ## group_anysig.tcsh
 Get group level masks of significant voxels for any condition.